St Joseph's RC High School

 If your query is concerning a particular pupil please contact the relevant Head of Year at the above address.
 Remember that our student support managers are also available to assist if you have an urgent concern.

-If your query is concerning a child’s Special Educational Needs or Disability please contact our SENCO Mrs Hawkrigg at the above address
+If your query is concerning a child’s Special Educational Needs or Disability please contact our SENCO Mrs Horridge at the above address

-If you are unsure who to contact at the school the school please refer to the Headteacher’s PA – Mrs S Curass at the above address.
+If you are unsure who to contact at the school the school please refer to the Headteacher’s PA – Mrs S Currass at the above address.

 Information on Exams and Assessments can be found here